Mwea National Reserve

 The reserve is also known for its water birds and waders and over 200 species of birds have been recorded in the reserve and it is warranted as an important bird area.
 The reserve is the only protected area in which the globally threatened and Kenya-endemic hinde’s babbler is known to occur.
 Mwea National Reserve also shelters two other rare species namely; the Pel’s fishing owl and the white- backed night heron.
 The Malagasy pond heron is also a common sighting.

-Top Activities at Mwea national reserve
+Top Activities at Mwea National Reserve

 Game viewing